 When I read this, I immediately thought to myself, “I want to be there to witness this.”

 Why?
 Because the two governing bodies I love and believe in are coming together.
-Both of which have expressed acceptance and support of the LGBT community.
+Both of which have expressed acceptance and support of the LGBT+ community.

 On Thursday, August 13, a miracle happened.
-While I was working SigEp’s 54th Grand Chapter Conclave, I received a phone call from a blocked number.
+While I was covering SigEp’s 54th Grand Chapter Conclave, I received a phone call from a blocked number.
 Thinking it was work related, I answered the phone saying, “This is Aaron.”

-We would like to invite you and one guest to join us for Pope Francis’ visit to the White House.
+The President and First Lady would like to invite you and one guest to join us for Pope Francis’ visit to the White House.

 Minutes later, I hung up my phone.
 I began crying in my hotel room.
 I called my mom and told her the news.
 I sat there thinking to myself, “Look how far you’ve come, Aaron.”